ldalessa/markable/documentation/reference.md

 ```

 #### `value_type`
-represents the type 'logically' stored by the markable object.
+This represents the type 'logically' stored by the markable object.
 Markable object tries to make an impression on the users that it is internally storing an objectof type `value_type`, which is often the case, but not always.

 #### `storage_type`
-represents the type of the sub-object physically stored inside markable object, which is used to store the value of the object as well as the empty-state mark.
+This represents the type of the sub-object physically stored inside markable object, which is used to store the value of the object as well as the empty-state mark.

 #### `reference_type`
-represents the type returned when the user requests read access to the stored value.
+This represents the type returned when the user requests read access to the stored value.
 Typically, this type is defined as `const value_type&`, however, sometimes when the accessed value is computed on the fly, this type may be defined as `value_type`.

 ## Class template `markable`